arstagaev/ChillOut-with-BLE/README.md

 ### For What?
 ---

-With ChillOutBLE Library you can setup ble connection, writing, reading characteristics, make enable/disable of notifications in few minutes :) Based on Coroutines and Flow.
+With ChillOutBLE Library you can setup BLE connection, writing, reading characteristics, make enable/disable of notifications in few minutes :) Based on Coroutines and Flow.

-Bonus functional: unbondig, default method to know battery level and etc.
+Bonus functional: unbonding, method to know battery level and etc.

 ### How to Use?
 ---